kalpeshchilka/Cypress-POM-Automation/README.md

 ## Pre-Requisites
-- Install Microsoft Edge
+- Install latest Chrome browser
 - Install Node.js (6 or higher)

 ## Setup
-- To install the project dependencies = npm install
+- To install the project dependencies by running command: `npm install`

 ## Run Test
-- Open the Cypress console by running = npm run cy:open
+- Open the Cypress console by running command: `npm run cy:open`
-- Run the test on Microsoft Edge browser using command = npm run edgeTest
+- Run the test on Chrome browser in headed mode using command: ` npm run test:headed`
+- Run the test on Chrome browser in headedless mode using command: `npm run test:headless`

 ## Mochawesome Report
-- Generates mochawesome HTML reports at project directory: /mochawesome-report/mochawesome.html
+- Generates mochawesome HTML reports at project directory: `/mochawesome-report/mochawesome.html`

+## Other Features:
+- On every code push/change to master branch it run the entire build on CircleCI and Cypress Dashboard as a pre-check
+- Can also run this project on Docker using command: `sh docker-cy-run.sh`